packetcord/cord-aes-cipher/README.md

 { 0x09, 0xCF, 0x4F, 0x3C, 0x2A, 0x6C, 0x76, 0x05, 0x73, 0x59, 0xF6, 0x7F, 0x6D, 0x7A, 0x88, 0x3B, 0xDB, 0x0B, 0xAD, 0x00, 0x11, 0xF9, 0x15, 0xBC, 0xCA, 0x00, 0x93, 0xFD, 0x4E, 0xA6, 0xDC, 0x4F, 0x7F, 0x8D, 0x29, 0x2F, 0x57, 0x5C, 0x00, 0x6E, 0xB6, 0x63, 0x0C, 0xA6 }};
 ```

-So, one can first start coding on their PC, expand the
+So, one can first start coding on their PC, expand the key, export it and copy-paste the array (probably by also making it *const*) inside the embedded project.
+This way the scheduled key may be tuned to end up in the flash memory of the MCU instead of occupying the limited RAM.
+Currently, by default, the look-up tables and other arrays have already been set as *const*, so that they will eventually reside in the flash memory when used on a microcontroller with limited resources:
 ```c
 static const uint8_t inverse_sbox[256];
 static const uint8_t mul_by_2_lut[256];